 3. Helder Costa - £15 million

-Aston Villa paid an estimated £12 million to sign Scott Hogan back in 2017 but he has yet to justify that price tag during his time at Villa Park.
-In fact, he was been loaned out to three different clubs in the last 18 months.
+Aston Villa paid an estimated £12 million to sign Scott Hogan back in 2017 but he never justified that price tag during his time at Villa Park.
+In fact, he was even loaned out to three different clubs in 18 months.

 Once regarded as one of the brightest prospects at Arsenal, Benik Afobe has developed into something of a football journeyman over the years.
 Prior to signing a permanent contract with Stoke City in 2019, Afobe had played for nine different clubs.

-Unfortunately for Stoke, Afobe has scored just nine goals in 50 matches in all competitions.
+Unfortunately for Stoke, Afobe scored just nine goals in 51 matches in all competitions.
 That is a hefty ‘price per goal’ figure seeing as the Potters paid £12 million for the striker.

 Ross McCormack was a fantastic striker during his stints at Leeds United and Fulham – and his goal scoring exploits in west London were enough to convince Aston Villa to fork out £12 million to sign the Scotland forward in 2016.